OpenMusic

 OpenMusic (OM) is an object-oriented visual programming environment for musical composition based on Common Lisp.

 It may also be used as an all-purpose visual interface to Lisp programming.
 At a more specialized level, a set of provided classes and libraries make it a very convenient environment for music composition.

 History

 OpenMusic is the last in a series of computer-assisted composition software designed at IRCAM.

-Versions of OpenMusic are currently available for Mac OS X (PowerPC and Intel), Windows and Linux.
+Versions of OpenMusic are currently available for macOS (PowerPC, Intel, and Apple Silicon/ARM), Windows, and Linux.
 The source code has been released under the GNU Lesser General Public License (LGPL).